dask/dask/docs/source/spark.rst

 ------------

 Apache Spark is more mature and better integrates with HDFS.
-It handles resiliency and was originally built to scale up to thousands of nodes.
+It handles resiliency and was originally built to scale up to thousands of workers.

 Dask is pip installable, doesn't use the Java Virtual Machine (JVM), and was originally built to handle numeric workloads in a large single workstation very